Home » Health » Diseases & Conditions » Resources for Providers » ECE and School Toolkits

 Reporting Respiratory Illness Outbreaks

-All suspected outbreaks of non-COVID-19 acute respiratory illness such as respiratory syncytial virus (RSV) and influenza (flu) should be immediately reported to the Long Beach Department of Health and Human Services.
-For more information about reporting COVID-19 outbreaks, please visit Schools (longbeach.gov).
+Any incidence of 2 or more individuals at a childcare center experiencing at least 2 flu-like symptoms from a non-COVID-19 respiratory illness such as respiratory syncytial virus (RSV) or influenza (flu) within a 3-day period must immediately be reported to the Long Beach Department of Health and Human Services (Health Department).
+These individuals do not need to be from the same classroom, age group, or team.
+For more information on reporting COVID-19 outbreaks, visit our COVID-19 resource page.

 An outbreak of respiratory illness is defined as:

-• 5 or more epidemiologically linked cases (e.g., same classroom, sports team, etc.) over a 3-day period with each person experiencing at least 2 flu-like symptoms (i.e., fever or signs of fever, cough, sore throat, runny or stuffy nose, or muscle aches)
+• 5 or more linked individuals experiencing at least 2 flu-like symptoms (i.e., fever or signs of fever, cough, sore throat, runny or stuffy nose, or muscle aches) within a 3-day period.